Location of Adventure

 Our Private Leaders

-Accommodations, meals from breakfast on Day 2 to breakfast on Day 10, optional overnight at NHA's Wild Tortoise Camp, drinking water, services of NHA’s professional Expedition Leaders (specific leaders subject to change), local guides and boat crew, some gratuities, airport transfers, use of wetsuits and snorkel gear on all scheduled departures, permit fees.
+Accommodations, meals from dinner on Day 1 to breakfast on Day 10, optional overnight at NHA's Wild Tortoise Camp, drinking water, services of NHA’s professional Expedition Leaders (specific leaders subject to change), local guides and boat crew, some gratuities, airport transfers, use of wetsuits and snorkel gear on all scheduled departures, permit fees.

 Travel to and from Quito, R/T air Quito to Galapagos (to be added to your invoice), most gratuities, alcohol, Galapagos park fee and transit card (approx. $120 for adults, $70 for children under 12, collected in advance), items of a personal nature (phone calls, laundry, etc.), travel insurance, optional activities.